MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-deployment-planner.md

 1. Download the latest version of the [Site Recovery deployment planner public preview](https://aka.ms/asr-deployment-planner).
 The tool is packaged in a .zip folder.
 The current version of the tool supports only the VMware-to-Azure scenario.

-2. Copy the .zip folder to the Windows Server from which you want to run the tool.
+2. Copy the .zip folder to the Windows server from which you want to run the tool.
-You can run the tool from any Windows Server 2012 R2 that has network access to connect to the vCenter server/vSphere ESXi host that holds the VMs to be profiled.
+You can run the tool from Windows Server 2012 R2 if the server has network access to connect to the vCenter server/vSphere ESXi host that holds the VMs to be profiled.
 However, we recommend that you run the tool on a server whose hardware configuration meets the [configuration server sizing guideline](https://aka.ms/asr-v2a-on-prem-components).
 If you have already deployed Site Recovery components on-premises, run the tool from the configuration server.

  We recommend that you have the same hardware configuration as the configuration server (which has an in-built process server) on the server where you run the tool.
 Such a configuration ensures that the achieved throughput that the tool reports matches the actual throughput that Site Recovery can achieve during replication.
 The throughput calculation depends on available network bandwidth on the server and hardware configuration (CPU, storage, and so forth) of the server.
 If you run the tool from any other server, the throughput is calculated from that server to Microsoft Azure.
 Also, because the hardware configuration of the server might differ from that of the configuration server, the achieved throughput that the tool reports might be inaccurate.